 Adding to these disturbing thoughts is the steady acid drip of those who slander Israel as an oppressor nation that built its state on stolen Arab land.
 And enforces apartheid policies.

 It’s no wonder even many Christians Zionists are asking what will it take to bring Israel to her knees?
-Worse, wondering if God was ever in this restoration as others have argued.
+Worse, wondering if God was ever in this restoration, as others have argued.

-I believe the problem lies not with them, but us.
+The problem lies not with them, but us.
 The poison of Replacement Theology is still with us.
 For by such judgmental demands we are embracing the same hypocritical attitudes of the nations that hold the Jews to a higher standard in order to condemn them.
 We point a self-righteous finger at their imperfect society, conveniently forgetting these same things are rampant in our own so-called Christian nations.
 And churches.

 And we judge their spiritual qualifications as if we had earned our own righteousness in Messiah.
 Did God require us to clean up our sin first to come to Yeshua?
 Or did He instead grant us the grace to repent so He could forgive us?
 Well, He promised the Jews no less when He said, “a deliverer will come from Zion to remove ungodliness from Jacob” (Rom.
 11:26).